-This short blog will be about some Windows 10 time sync issues.
+This short blog will be about some Windows 10 time sync issues and how to deal with them.

 It’s summertime again, time to set your clock one hour forward.
 Windows 10 has a built-in mechanism to configure the clock/time automatically for you.